idlesign/django-oauthost/docs/source/quickstart.rst

 .. warning::

-    If you are using a version Django < 1.7 AND are using a version of South < 1.0, add this to your settings:
+    For Django < 1.7 with South < 1.0, add this to your settings:

     .. code-block:: python